richardelms/spil_event_unity_plugin/README.md

 Unzip the download, inside you will find 2 folders and a Unity package.
 Please ignore the iOS and Android folders for now and just import the Unity package.

-The package contains 2 C# scripts.
+The package contains 2 C# scripts and a JSONHelper plugin.
 Spil.cs contains all the methods and native bridges for the SDK, the other script is a helper class for handling JSON responses from the Spil servers.

 Attach the Spil.cs script to a GameObject in your SplashScreen or equivalent.